webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 results in two values in the Crypto-Key header field, one with the a `p256dh` key and another with a `p256ecdsa` key.

+Some implementations permit the same P-256 key to be used for signing and key exchange.
+An application server MUST select a different private key for the key exchange (i.e., `p256dh`) and signing (i.e., `p256ecdsa`).
+Though a push service is not obligated to check either parameter, it SHOULD reject push messages that have identical values for these parameters with a 400 (Bad Request) status code.

 Editor's Note:

 : JWK [RFC7517] seems like the obvious choice here.
 However, JWK doesn't define a compact representation for public keys, which complicates the representation of JWK in a header field.

 # Subscription Restriction